 Luscious, smooth caramel custard set in the most amazing flaky, pie crust makes this Caramel Pie irresistible.
-Topped in fresh whipped cream and chopped pecans, it makes the perfect Holiday recipe!
+Topped with fresh whipped cream and chopped pecans, it makes the perfect Holiday recipe!

 You guys are going to love this Caramel Pie recipe!
 The homemade all-butter pastry, like in my Apple Pear Pie, is buttery, flaky and utterly delicious.
 Sure, the pastry takes a little time, but really, it's not much effort at all.
 I'll take you through it.